-Ms. Sarah Farrell

-Approval to become LDA-Niagara Region's Primary Contact

-on NCDSB SEAC
+Ms. Naomi Gutknecht Ms. Sarah Farrell Resignation from NCDSB SEAC primary Approval to become LDA-Niagara Region's Primary Contact on NCDSB SEAC

 Ms. Farrell assumed the role of LDA-Niagara Region's Program Coordinator in June and can be reached at: